 The YouthLearn team tailors content and instructional design to the needs of individual programs, crafting programming strategies that promote creative learning experiences.
 The project’s activities include:

 - Designing curriculum and programs that enable young people to connect with real-world issues and construct their own knowledge and ideas

-- Developing innovative professional development training models for informal and formal education that incorporates media and technology
+- Developing innovative professional learning models for informal and formal education that incorporate media and technology

-- Promoting digital literacy as a critical skill for all ages through training and instructional supports
+- Promoting media literacy as a critical skill for all ages through training and instructional supports

-- Advancing STEM learning in out-of-school time programs and broaden the participation of underrepresented groups
+- Advancing STEM learning in out-of-school time programs and broadening the participation of underrepresented groups